GoodBoyNinja/Your-First-CEP-Panel/README.md

 If you are, you could clone [Adam Plouff's great repository](https://github.com/adamplouff/CEP-Skelotron) to help getting you started.
 If you are familiar with those technologies you might as well ditch this page and read his instructions for getting started.

 Otherwise, I suggest that you start a bit smaller.
-Eventually after you feel a bit more comfortable with those technologies you should use Adam's skelotron project as it will give you a quick boost when you are starting and finalizing your projects.
-Until then, keep reading...
+Eventually after you feel a bit more comfortable with those technologies you should use Adam's skelotron project as a template, or if you are stubborn like me create your own template.
+Keep in mind that following this page would help you get **somewhere** and probably not at your destination.
+However, it might help you dimistfy some of the concepts.
+If you are new to this, there is SO MUCH to learn.
+I enjoy learning through failing.
+Fuck around and take it slowly, if I can do this you can do this, seriously!
+Break through each step until you feel better about your knowledge.

+Your goal is to eventually be able to point to all the cogs in the machine and explain what they are doing, why they are there and how you can coordinate between them.
+Once you feel like you can do that, revisit Adam's page and see how it's done right.
+Eventually, you would probably want to create your own template at least once, just to make sure you fully understand the way the system works.
+Good Luck!
+You can do this!